JaneBdemented/NSEC2020_The_Truth_About_Mr_Smiley/README.md

 ### Flag Geo 3

-What better way to learn someone secrets then to take a little dive into there email.
-From the previous flag we got a list of files from the dump, exploring this list a little closer we can see that Mr. Smiley is running the Thunderbird mail client.
+What better way to learn someone's secrets than to take a little dive into there emails.
+From the previous flag, we got a list of files from the dump.
+Exploring this list a little closer, we can see that Mr. Smiley is running the Thunderbird mail client.
 From his Local Folders we can sneak a peek at his Trash folder.

 ![image7.png](image7.png)
 ```